jdavidson/jdavidson.github.io/_posts/2014-06-16-robot-economy.md

 ---
 layout: post
-title: I for one embrace our new robot overlords
+title: I, for one, embrace our new robot overlords
 description: Technology creates efficiency and leverage.
 The rise in automation serves to empower the workforce just as machinery, electricity, and computing did previously.
 tags: [economics, robots]
 image: